The Palestinian poet Dareen Tatour from Reineh near Nazareth was

 unequivocal calls by the writers’ association PEN

-case and links to many related articles you can consult the “trial” page in this site.
+the case and links to many related articles you can consult the “trial” page in

-costs are way beyond her family’s means, so one of the
+appeal.
+The legal costs are way beyond her family’s means, so one of the

 We appreciate your support.